British royal baby dominates world media - like it or not

 "Unbelievable.
 I've stayed here, I've been camping here for 13 days.
 I've been on the night shift.
 There was no indication that it was happening," said Ki Price, a frustrated freelance German photographer camped outside the hospital.

-Mark Stewart, a photographer specialising in royals, said the amount of media interest in the couple was extraordinary.
+Mark Stewart, a photographer specializing in royals, said the amount of media interest in the couple was extraordinary.

 "This really is one of the biggest turnouts I have seen at a royal event with media from all over the world.
 It just shows what a global phenomenon they have become," he told Reuters.